FabioRM/SGL/README.md

-#SGL - Simple Graphical Library
+#SGL - Simple Graphic Library

 A low-level agnostic library that provides basic graphical functionalities to work with graphical displays.